candoumbe/Queries/README.md

 - `DateFormatString` : defines how DateTimes should be printed (`YYYY-MM-DD` by default)
 - `FieldnameCasingStrategy` : Defines the column name casing strategy (`Default` meaning no transformation)
 - `PrettyPrint`
-- `Parametrization` : a hint for renderers on how to handle all variables a [IQuery] my embbed.
+- `Parametrization` : a hint for renderers on how to handle all variables a [IQuery] might embed.
-This is useful when variables declaration has already been taken care of (see [CollectVariableDeclaration](#collect-variables))
+This is useful when variables' declaration has already been taken care of (see [CollectVariableDeclaration](#collect-variables))

-## How to install ?
+## How to install?

 1. Run `dotnet add package Queries.Core`  command to get the latest version of the [Queries.Core](https://www.nuget.org/packages/Queries.Core/) package and references it in your project.<br />